mtzgroup/tcparse/README.md

 ## ☝️ NOTE

-This package was originally designed to run as a standalone parser to generate `SinglePointSuccessfulOutput` and `SinglePointFailedOutput` objects parsing all input and provenance data in addition to computed output data; however, once [qcop](https://github.com/coltonbh/qcop) was built to power quantum chemistry programs the only parsing needed was for the simpler `SinglePointComputedProperties` values.
+This package was originally designed to run as a standalone parser to generate `SinglePointResult` and `SinglePointFailure` objects parsing all input and provenance data in addition to computed output data; however, once [qcop](https://github.com/coltonbh/qcop) was built to power quantum chemistry programs the only parsing needed was for the simpler `SinglePointComputedProps` values.
 There are still remnants of the original `parse` function in the repo and I've left them for now in case I find a use for the general purpose parsing.

 ## ✨ Basic Usage